-The first step is to allow myself to feel my emotions and examine them without judgment.
+The first step of Emotional Intelligence Training is to allow myself to feel my emotions and examine them without judgment.

-I must trust that, while behavior can be labeled good or bad — all feelings are valid and acceptable.
+I must trust that, while behaviour can be labelled good or bad — all feelings are valid and acceptable.
 This is crucial since most of us learn, at a very early age, to judge emotions as good or bad.
 Then we dissociate from the “bad” emotions.
 We push them out of our conscious awareness and lose sight of our emotional impact on others.

-The next step is even more difficult — to determine if my emotional “data” reflects outer reality.
+The next step of Emotional Intelligence Training is even more difficult — to determine if my emotional “data” reflects outer reality.

 Based on my needs and circumstances I can choose to do any of the following: